dbierer/php-class-notes/php-i-may-2023.md

 ## NOTE TO SELF:
 * Post the entire block of course code to the download folder
   * Send link via email to attendees
+* Add instructions to install phpMyAdmin in the VM

 ## Homework
 For Wed 24 May 2023